ALIMCOSOFT-SMC-PVT-LTD/flexy-flag/LOCAL-TESTING-GUIDE.md

     npm run dev
     ```

 2.  **Open your browser** to the URL provided (usually `http://localhost:5173`).
-You should see your React app displaying the flags from your local `flexi-flags` package.
+You should see your React app displaying the flags from your local `flexy-flag` package.

 ---